1947 Poonch rebellion: Background

-Poonch was originally an internal jagir (autonomous principality), governed by an alternative family line of Maharaja Hari Singh.
+Poonch was originally an internal jagir (autonomous principality), governed by a related family line of Maharaja Hari Singh.
 The Muslims of Poonch suffered from small landholdings and high taxation and had nursed their grievances since 1905.
 The western parts of Poonch were the home of the Sudhan tribe who were one of the first to take up arms against the Dogra rule, playing a significant role in the subsequent rebellion.
-Sudhans from Poonch considered themselves to be Sudhozai Pashtuns, purportedly serving as a motivator for the Pashtun tribesmen from NWFP province to assist the Muslim rebels in Jammu and Kashmir in 1947.
+Sudhans from Poonch considered themselves to be Sadozai Pashtuns, purportedly serving as a motivator for the Pashtun tribesmen from NWFP province to assist the Muslim rebels in Jammu and Kashmir in 1947.

 The Sudhans had previously also campaigned for the principality of Poonch to be absorbed into British India.
 In 1938, a notable disturbance occurred for religious reasons, but a settlement was reached.
 From then on, a garrison of State troops was established in Poonch to keep order.

 After the death of Raja Jagatdev Singh of Poonch in 1940, Maharaja Hari Singh appointed a chosen guardian for his minor son, Shiv Ratandev Singh, and used the opportunity to integrate the Poonch jagir into the state of Jammu and Kashmir.
 Poonch came to be administered by the officers of Jammu and Kashmir as a district of the Jammu province.
 This resulted in loss of autonomy for Poonch and subjected its people to the increased taxation of the Kashmir state, both of which were resented by the people.

 About 40,000–60,000 Sudhans were recruited and served in the British Indian Army during the First and Second World Wars.
 After the war, many of them retained their arms while returning.
 The Maharaja did not (or could not) absorb them into the State forces.
 (Note: Jammu and Kashmir State Forces had 9 battalions numbering 9,000 men.
 Absorbing even a small fraction of the ex-servicemen into the forces would have been a tall order.)
 The absence of employment prospects coupled with high taxation caused displeasure among the Poonchis in 1947.